ropensci/tinkr/README.md

 #| [15] <paragraph>\n  <text xml:space="preserve">blabla</text>\n</paragraph>
 ```

+Note that all of the features in {tinkr} work for both Markdown and R
+Markdown.

 ### Inserting new markdown elements

 Inserting new nodes into the AST is surprisingly difficult if there is a